fluiddyn/fluidsim/README.rst

 Getting started
 ---------------
-To try Fluidsim without installation: |binder|
+To try fluidsim without installation: |binder|

 For a **basic installation** it should be sufficient to run::

-  pip install fluiddyn [--user]
-  pip install fluidsim [--user]
+  pip install fluiddyn fluidpythran [--user] pip install fluidsim [--user]

 Add ``--user`` flag if you are installing without setting up a virtual